iterative/cml/README.md

 model training and evaluation, comparing ML experiments across your project history, and monitoring changing datasets.

-Potential benefits include:

-- **Reproducibility.** When you automate your workflow, it becomes reproducible.
-- **Observability.** CML creates human-readable reports to compare user-defined metrics like model performance across commits.
-Compare experiments like pull requests.
-- **Release-readiness.**: With CML, every experiment is a release candidate.
-- **Team efficacy.** Review your teammate's models and datasets like code.
-Checkin and checkout each other's workspaces.
+The core values of CML are:

+- **GitFlow for data science.** Use GitLab or GitHub to manage ML experiments, track who trained ML models or modified data and when.
+Codify data and models with DVC instead of pushing to a Git repo.
+- **Auto reports for ML experiments.** Auto-generate reports with metrics and plots in each Git Pull Request.
+Rigorous engineering practices help your team make informed, data-driven decisions.
+- **No additional services.** Build you own ML platform using just GitHub or GitLab and your favorite cloud services: AWS, Azure, GCP.
+No databases, services or complex setup needed.

 ## Usage
-CML extends the CI/CD workflow to ML projects.
+CML extends the Git CI/CD workflow to ML projects.
 When a pull or push to your project repository is detected, CML coordinates cloud resources to run a user-defined script and return a CML Report to your repository.

 To begin, you'll need a GitHub or GitLab account.
 Users may wish to familiarize themselves with [Github Actions](https://help.github.com/en/actions) or [GitLab CI/CD](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/).
 Here, will discuss the GitHub use case.
 Please see our documentation for details about configuring CML with GitLab [LINK].